 - Liver disease

-If your veterinarian suggests a prescription diet dog food or prescription cat food, know that in some cases, it may only be necessary for a short period of time.
+If your veterinarian suggests a veterinary diet dog food or a veterinary diet cat food, know that in some cases, it may only be necessary for a short period of time.
 Keep in touch with your veterinarian so he or she can monitor the efficacy of the diet and determine if and when it is appropriate to transition back to your pet’s regular food.